isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-nat/chapter4.md

 ### <a name="description"></a>Descrizione

-Questo servizio Disabilita NAT nell'istanza IP.
+Questo servizio disabilita NAT nell'istanza IP.

 ### <a name="input-parameters"></a>Parametri di input